The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

-\begin{lemma} Suppose that $E(\nabla)$ is a primitive alternating circuit $C$ of length $2\ell$, and $(x_1,x_2,\ldots,x_{2\ell})$ is a list of its vertices in the order they are visited and $x_1x_2\notin E(G)$.
-Then Algorithm~\ref{alg:sweep} provides a valid switch sequence of length $\ell-2$ or $\ell-1$ between $G$ and $G'$ in the case of unconstrained and bipartite graph models. \end{lemma} \begin{proof} The processing done by Algorithm~\ref{alg:sweep} is governed by two nested loops.
+Then Algorithm~\ref{alg:sweep} provides a valid switch sequence between $G$ and $G\triangle C$ in the case of unconstrained and bipartite graph models.
+The length of the switch sequence is $\ell-1$ in the bipartite case; in the unconstrained case, the length is either $\ell-1$ or $\ell-2$. \end{lemma} \begin{proof} The processing done by Algorithm~\ref{alg:sweep} is governed by two nested loops.
 The outer loop iterates the variable $\mathit{start}$ through